-In recent years more and more statistic data came available and it is nowadays easy to measure how much distance a player covered throughout a game.
+In recent years more and more statistics data became available and it is nowadays easy to measure the distance a player covered throughout a game.
 As an endurance runner I thought running a 10k or 12k in 90 minutes is not that much and many could do it.

 But when observing a single soccer player it becomes obvious that they are not running at a constant pace.
-And as we all know running at a constant pace is the way to go to achieve long distances per time.
+And as we all know running at a constant pace is the most efficient technique to achieve long distances per time.
 A soccer match for a player is more like a couple of very fast but short sprints interspersed with slow jogging or walking.

 So I tried to do training runs that simulate the running of a soccer player during a game and the soccer run was born.

 As I said the soccer run should be as similar as possible to the running of a soccer player during a game.
 I normally do only one half so a workout of 45 minutes without warm up and cool down.
 I see the soccer run as a kind of Fartlek with very high intensity intervals and longer periods of slow jog and walking.

 Here I’d like to give you a step-by-step example of a soccer run.

 Slowly jog for 5-10 minutes to get your muscles warmed up and your cardiovascular system going.

 Sprint as fast as you can for about 20 seconds.
 That simulates a sprint if you need to chase an opponent player or a fast rush towards the goal.